-To that end, I take a four-step approach to working with you:
+To that end, I take four-step approach to working with you:

-- Meeting with you (in-person, over phone, through email), discussing your project and researching how best to fulfill your design needs
+- Meeting with you (in-person, over phone, the email), discussing your project and researching how best to fulfill your design needs

-- Sketching out preliminary designs, consulting with you to find the best fit for the project
+- Sketching out preliminary designs, consulting with to find the best fit for project

-- Final design completion using your feedback to enhance the project’s design, quality control
+- Final design completion using your feedback to enhance the project design, quality control

-- Scheduling the production and delivery of your design
+- Scheduling the production and delivery your design

 I prepare proposals after discussing your design needs with you.
 This gives you a chance to see what you’re getting – in writing – and gives you the opportunity for feedback.